bmx-ng/bmx-site/docs/api/brl/brl_polledinput.md

 <br/>

-### `Function WaitMouse()`
+### `Function WaitMouse:Int()`

 Wait for mouse button click

-[WaitMouse](../../brl/brl.polledinput/#function-waitmouse) suspends program execution until a mouse button is clicked.
+[WaitMouse](../../brl/brl.polledinput/#function-waitmouseint) suspends program execution until a mouse button is clicked.

-[WaitMouse](../../brl/brl.polledinput/#function-waitmouse) returns 1 if the left mouse button was clicked, 2 if the right mouse button was clicked or 3 if the middle mouse button was clicked.
+[WaitMouse](../../brl/brl.polledinput/#function-waitmouseint) returns 1 if the left mouse button was clicked, 2 if the right mouse button was clicked or 3 if the middle mouse button was clicked.
+Further buttons (>3) are also checked for mice that support them.

 #### Returns